BPLIM/ReplicationApp/Server/UserGuide.md

 <p style="text-align:center;"><img src="https://user-images.githubusercontent.com/51088103/223743256-e1f273a8-eb5a-4f71-b776-2fa67a4b8047.PNG"  width="60%" height="30%"></p>

 which contains information of every field input for a specific replication.
 It serves not only to document your replication, providing the original paths for files and directories, but it is also useful in future replications.
-Imagine that user's second run uses the same files as the first one, or additional dependencies for example.
-In that case, when the user launches the application, he does not need to fill every field again.
+Imagine that the user's second run uses the same files as the first one, or additional dependencies for example.
+In that case, when the user launches the application, he/she does not need to fill in every field again.
 The **Load from file** button launches a dialog box to choose a a **JSON** file:

 <p style="text-align:center;"><img src="https://user-images.githubusercontent.com/51088103/223743237-1c389012-96b3-4712-b129-5926bf65a177.PNG"  width="60%" height="30%"></p>